Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect

-Thus we created simulated dataset $\{(\mathbf{x}_i,y_i,T_i)\}^n_i$ with a varying number of instances $n$ and number of features $J$.
+Using this setup, we created a simulated dataset $\{(\mathbf{x}_i,y_i,T_i)\}^n_i$ with $n$ instances and $J$ features, $n \in \{10k, 100k\}$ and $J \in \{50, 100\}$.
 For each simulated dataset, 30\% was held out for testing.
-On the remaining 70\%, we first mined rules with a minimum support of 5\% (we are only interested in subgroups with non-negligible sizes) and $L = 3$.
-We then used average treatment effect as a secondary criterion to select the best $m$ rules as search space $\mathcal{A}$.
-(The average treatment effect was computed using propensity score matching.
-Here we used the implementation from \cite{sekhon2011multivariate}).
-We set the expected means $\mu$ tot 0 and variance $\Sigma$ to an identity matrix.
+On the remaining 70\%, we first mined rules with minimum support of 5\% (we are only interested in subgroups with non-negligible sizes) and $L = 3$.
+We then selected $m$ candidate rules as $\mathcal{A}$.
+We set the expected means $\mu$ to 0 and variance $\Sigma$ to an identity matrix.
 Since we favor small models, we set $\alpha_l = 1$ and $\beta_l = |\mathcal{A}_l|$ for all $l$.
-Finally, we ran the search algorithm till 150 steps.
+Finally, we ran the search algorithm for 150 steps.

-The search algorithm returned an output rule set for each simulated dataset, denoted as $\hat{A}$.
-Here, we evaluate the closeness of the recovered subgroup captured by $\hat{A}$ to the true subgroup captured by $A^*$ at each iteration.
-The closeness is measured in accuracy by comparing the labels of instances (1 means being in the subgroup and 0 otherwise) determined by $A^*$ and those that are determined by $\hat{A}$.
+We evaluated the discrepancy between the recovered subgroup and the true subgroup $A^*$ over runs of the algorithm.
+To quantify the discrepancy and its convergence, we evaluated the error rate of the best solution found till iteration $t$, $\hat{A}^{[t]}$ on the test set, i.e.,

-We conducted three sets of experiments, varying $n, J$ and $m$.
-For each set of parameters, we repeated the experiment 100 times and recorded the error rate on the hold-out data.
-We plot the average and standard deviation of the error rate in Figure \ref{fig:convergence}, together with their runtime in seconds.
+We conducted three sets of experiments, varying $n, J$, and $m$.
+For each set of parameters, we repeated the experiment 100 times and recorded the error rate on the 30\% hold-out data each time.
+We plotted the average and standard deviation of the error rate in Figure \ref{fig:convergence}, together with their runtime in seconds.